NERSC/train/tapia-workshop-2017/IntroToCori/ex2-running_jobs/README.md

 - The filesystems required (`#SBATCH -L SCRATCH`)

-The queues on Cori can be very long, so for today we have a number of nodes reserved under a reservation name of "csgftrain".
-To use this reservation we add the directive `#SBATCH --reservation=csgftrain`
+The queues on Cori can be very long, so for today we have a number of nodes reserved under a reservation name of "tapia".
+To use this reservation we add the directive `#SBATCH --reservation=tapia`

-For KNL nodes you can specify the mode - we'll cover what this means in the next session this morning - and if necessary nodes will be rebooted into the mode you requested.
+For KNL nodes you can specify the memory mode, don't worry too much about what this means.
 For today we will use the default mode (which at NERSC is `quad,cache`), and the nodes in our reservation have rebooting disabled, so we will use `#SBATCH -C knl` for all of our exercises